 The typical zest of life is at its peak as the Romanian arts have fine epitomes of such paintings and sheer poetry.
 This openly expresses life as the most extraordinary gift of God.
 The world is as much as artistic.

-Unlike some famous and expensive destinations in Europe, traveling in Romanian is quite affordable.
-Thus, the country provides outstanding value for money for lots of things.
+Unlike some famous and expensive European destinations, traveling in Romania is quite affordable.
+Thus, the country provides outstanding value for money.

 You can enjoy one of the best experiences on a reasonable budget.